 If you’ve booked a luxury African safari with us and you experience COVID-19 related complications leading up to your trip, we can reschedule your safari up to 12 months ahead, free of charge.
 Your deposit will remain and the balance is paid in time for the new dates.

 If you switch from low season too high season, there will be a charge for the difference.
 Rescheduling within 60 days may incur a charge, so the more notice you give us, the better.

 Make sure to keep up to date with any travel restrictions where you are coming from.
 Be sure to check with your airline for the latest news and what their rescheduling terms are, most airlines are offering credit flexibility.
-Although unnecessary for entry into Tanzania, we are recommending guests obtain a PCR test as close to departure as possible.
-Some transit hubs like Nairobi and Johannesburg are requiring them.
+We are recommending guests obtain a PCR test between 48-72 hours of departure.
 Get a visa online before departure to smooth the arrival process.
 It is your responsibility to know what the re-entry requirements are for your country.
 We can facilitate PCR tests in country for return travel, in most cases you will require an extra two nights on an existing itinerary.
 Testing is available in Arusha, the Serengeti, Karatu, Zanzibar and Dar es Salaam.
 As well as other major safari hubs and national parks.

 There are various companies now offering COVID cover as part of their travel insurance policies.
-Places check here for more on travel insurance.
+Please check here for more on travel insurance.